-In his case, Merle was in the detachment of POWs sent to Nagoya # 6-B, which took its name from the railroad station.
+The POWs were sent to Nagoya # 6-B, which took its name from the railroad station.
 The camp was built for 300 POWs and located near the Nomachi Smelting Plant which violated the Geneva Convention since it was in a war materials manufacturing area.
 When the Americans got to the camp, it appeared that the barracks had been built in a hurry.
 The one barracks building in the camp was divided between American and British POWs.
 This was done to keep order and to prevent problems with camp records.

 In front of the prisoners’ barracks, there was an area for calisthenics.
 There was also a zigzag trench that was supposedly an air raid shelter.
 The entire compound was surrounded by an eight-foot wooden fence.

-The POWs worked 12 hours work days with most of the POWs working during the day shift and a small detachment working at night.
+The POWs worked 12-hour workdays with most of the POWs working during the day shift and a small detachment working at night.
 Those working at the Nomachi Smelting Company walked about 400 yards to the camp, while those working at Hokkai Dneka Smelter marched for five minutes before boarding a boat for a five-minute ride.
-The POWs, in most cases, were used as laborers at the smelters and mixed iron, coke, and lime before throwing it into a furnace.
-Others load the mixture into carts and pushed it to furnaces before throwing it into the furnaces.
+The POWs, in most cases, were used as laborers at the smelters and mixed iron, coke, and lime before throwing them into a furnace.
+Others load the mixture into carts and pushed it to the furnaces before throwing it into the furnaces.
 No protective clothing was provided to the POWs so blisters and burns were common.